-High quality teaching is our first step in responding to pupils who have SEN. This will be differentiated for individual pupils, including adaptive teaching strategies different tasks, teaching groupings, teaching inputs and level of support in class.
-There may interventions out of class, including:
+High quality teaching is our first step in responding to pupils who have SEN. This will be differentiated for individual pupils, including different tasks, teaching groupings, teaching inputs and level of support in class.
+There may interventions out of class.
+Now, (September 2020) these can only run in class groups and within bubbles.
+At other times, these might include:

 - -speech and language

 - -reading

 - -spelling

-- -maths interventions

-- -social and communication skills = Talkabout, Lego therapy alternate play provision
+- -social and communication skills

 - -support for sensory and physical needs, including

 - -learning mentoring

 - -well-being support

-- 5.7 Adaptations to the curriculum and learning environment
+5.7 Adaptations to the curriculum and learning environment